Dirk Lohan

-Dirk Lohan (born 1938) is an American architect and principal partner at Lohan Architecture.
+Dirk Lohan (born 1938, Rathenow, Germany) is an American architect and principal partner at Lohan Architecture.

 His own works include McDonald's former Corporate Headquarters campus in Oak Brook, the John G. Shedd Oceanarium and the Soldier Field stadium expansion and renovation.

 He is known as the continuator of the work of his grandfather, Ludwig Mies van der Rohe, and an expert on its conservation.
 He is also one of the main characters of the comic Mies by Agustín Ferrer Casas, where he accompanies his grandfather on a trip to Europe and Mies van der Rohe speaks with him about his life and work during the flight.

 Biography

-Lohan was born in Germany, but grew up in Chicago, where he was exposed to architecture at an early age.
+Lohan was born in Germany, but moved to Chicago to attend the Illinois Institute of Technology, where he studied under his grandfather, Ludwig Mies van der Rohe.

-His grandfather, Ludwig Mies van der Rohe, was one of the most influential architects of the 20th century.

-Lohan's childhood home was filled with images of his grandfather's buildings, and Lohan developed an early fascination with architecture.
+Lohan's childhood home in post war Germany was filled with photographs of his grandfather's buildings, and Lohan developed an early fascination with architecture.
 As a teenager, he made a personal connection to Mies' work, particularly the 860–880 Lake Shore Drive Apartments in Chicago.
-He studied architecture with his grandfather and worked with him on projects like the New National Gallery in West Berlin and the Chicago IBM office building.
-Lohan studied architecture and earned a degree from the Illinois Institute of Technology.
+He studied architecture with his grandfather and joined the Mies office in 1962, working on projects like the New National Gallery in West Berlin and the Chicago IBM office building.

-After completing his studies, Lohan began his professional career in the architectural field.
+After Mies' death in 1969, Lohan continued the firm with several partners, and removed Mies' name from the firm within five years, as stipulated by his estate.
 While early in his career, he worked on various projects, including the design of the McDonald's headquarters in Oak Brook, Illinois.

 He played a role in the design and renovation of Soldier Field in Chicago, the Adler Planetarium, and the Shedd Aquarium.
+He also was a founding member of the Chicago School of Architecture Foundation, created to purchase and save the Glessner House, designed by H.H.
+Richardson.